BermudezAA/MathQuantum-VE-Research/_pages/project.md

 ## Project Idea

 This project develops a quantum-inspired optimization model for decision-making under uncertainty, motivated by Venezuelan micro-enterprises.
-The core is a stylized, parameterized problem in which a firm chooses production and/or investment levels given uncertain future demand and prices.
+The crux of the research is a stylized, parameterized problem in which a firm chooses production and/or investment levels given uncertain future demand and prices.
 The decision space is encoded into a small quantum circuit (using qubits, superposition, and a variational/QAOA-style ansatz), and measurement outcomes are interpreted as candidate decisions.
 Linear algebra and probability are used to define an objective (e.g., expected profit with a risk penalty) and to analyze the resulting decision distributions.
 A Python/GitHub implementation will compare this quantum-inspired approach against classical baselines on synthetic scenarios, providing a computational foundation that can later be extended with real or more realistic data.

 ---

 ## Background

-MathQuantum introduces core quantum information concepts such as qubits, gates, superposition, entanglement, and simple quantum-inspired algorithms (variational circuits, QAOA-style ansatz) that can encode small optimization problems.
+The MathQuantum Research Training Group's High School Fellowship introduces core quantum information concepts such as qubits, gates, superposition, entanglement, and simple quantum-inspired algorithms (variational circuits, QAOA-style ansatz) that can encode small optimization problems.
 These tools provide a natural language for representing uncertainty and discrete decision spaces in a compact, mathematically precise way.

 Venezuelan micro-enterprises (e.g., small shops, artisanal workshops, food stands) operate under high uncertainty in prices, demand, and supply conditions due to drastic political and economic circumstances.
 Rather than modeling specific real firms, this project defines a stylized decision problem that captures key features of such environments: